ms2data/ms2-quick-start/README.md

 Before starting, make sure:

 - A **MS2 admin has set up your organization** on the service.
-- You have a basic understanding of **Malloy**, the semantic modeling language MS2 is built on. [📖 View Malloy Docs →](https://malloydata.dev)
+- You have a basic understanding of **Malloy**, the semantic modeling language MS2 is built on.
+[View Malloy Docs →](https://malloydata.dev)

 ### Clone the Quick Start Package